-The Company complies with the requirements of Accounting Standards Codification ("the ASC") 340-10-S99-1 and SEC Staff Accounting Bulletin (SAB) Topic 5A - "Expenses of Offering".
+The Company complies with the requirements of ASC 340-10-S99-1 and SEC Staff Accounting Bulletin (SAB) Topic 5A - "Expenses of Offering".
 We incurred offering costs in connection with the Public Offering of \$833,589, primarily consisting of accounting and legal services, securities registration expenses and exchange listing fees.
 These costs, along with paid and deferred underwriting commissions totaling \$17,050,000, were charged to additional paid-in capital at the Close Date.